 What Mistakes Should You Avoid?

-- Not preparing the site before delivery
+• Not preparing the site properly before delivery.

 How Much Does Prefab Living Cost?

-- Size of the home
+• Size and complexity of the home.

 What Tools Can Help You Plan Your Prefab Home?

-- City zoning maps and permit guides
+• Local zoning maps and permit guidelines.

 Is Prefab Living Right for You?